Mitalee/genz_talk_ai/README.md

 # GenZ Talk AI
-- readme created with ChatGPT
+- View the app here - https://genztalkai-mitalee.streamlit.app/

 Hey there! 👋 Welcome to the GenZ Talk AI repository!
 This project aims to explore conversations, language, and trends in Gen Z lingo.